-Article 263 of Indian constitution give provision for the establishment of an Inter-State Council.
+Article 263 of the Indian constitution gives provision for the establishment of an Inter-State Council.
 This is to enhance the coordination between the Center and States.
 It is the most dynamic platform to discuss policies, strengthen the Centre-State relations and act as a bridge to the trust deficit between the Center and the States.
 This article briefly explains the functions and various other aspects of the Inter-State Council.

 Aspirants would find this article very helpful while preparing for the IAS Exam.